SalesforceLabs/Govuk-GDS-Components/README.md

 You will need the latest version of the sfdx cli (https://developer.salesforce.com/tools/sfdxcli) and a hub org configured.
 This repository is designed to be deployed to a Scratch Org.
 It is possible to create the sfdx components into org metadata and deploy using the sfdx cli to a non-scratch org.
 Please see the documentation for deploying metadata using sfdx (https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_reference.meta/sfdx_cli_reference/cli_reference_force_mdapi.htm).

+Please make sure you are running the latest version

+`sfdx update`

 ## Getting started

 Download or clone this repository to your local machine